Bruno Fornaroli

-Bruno Fornaroli Mezza (/es/; born 7 September 1987) is a professional soccer player who plays as a forward or attacking midfielder for Avondale FC.
-Born in Uruguay, he plays for the Australia national team.
+Bruno Fornaroli Mezza (/es/; born 7 September 1987) is a professional soccer player who plays as a forward or attacking midfielder for Australian club Avondale FC.
+Born in Uruguay, he has played for the Australia national team.

 Club career

 Nacional

 Fornaroli was born in Salto, in northwestern Uruguay to an Italian-Uruguayan family.
 He started playing football at the age of 3, and by the age of 12, he travelled to Montevideo by bus after being offered a trial by Nacional, hoping to become a professional footballer.
 On the same bus, he befriended Luis Suárez, who was visiting his parents in Salto and would later become his teammate in the youth teams of Nacional.

 During his time in the youth teams of Nacional, Fornaroli was given the nickname "El Tuna" (The Prickly Pear) due to his spiky hairstyle.
 On 6 July 2006, he made his senior debut, at the age of 18, in a 3–0 win against Rentistas at the Estadio Gran Parque Central.
 Fornaroli scored two goals, the first in his professional career, in a 2–1 Uruguayan Clásico win against Peñarol in the opening round of the 2007–08 Primera División.
 After the match, Fornaroli dedicated the victory to his mother, who had just turned 40 at the time.
 He ended his debut season, scoring 17 goals in 37 appearances for the club in the Primera División and Copa Libertadores.